ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/java.md

 ---

 <br />
-⚠ Support in the current Developer Build is for Android only.
+⚠ Currently, Couchbase Lite 2.0 is available for Android only.
 The SDK cannot be used in Java applications.

 ## Getting Started